handiko/Trading-Strategy-Development-Example/README.md

 2. 6 months later, the strategy is retrained with in-sample data from mid-2018 to mid-2023.
 Test data is from mid-2023 to 2025.
 After that, the strategy is redeployed in a real account for six months.
 3. Again, 6 months later, the strategy is retrained with in-sample data from 2019 to 2024.
 Test data is from 2024 to mid-2025.
 And-so-on ...

 With this scheme, the trading strategy would capture the most recent underlying pattern that is relevant to today's market environment.
-Even though the overfitting risk is not completely gone, at least with consistent periodic re-training, the strategy should consistently adapt itself.
+Even though the risk of overfitting is not eliminated, with consistent periodic retraining, the strategy should remain adaptable.

 ![](./re-opt-scheme.png)